 - Now on the Two-Step Authentication page enter your phone number and verify your phone number for two-step verification.

 On the next screen, you will be asked to save some verification codes for safety purposes.
 These verification codes might be useful if you lose access to the mobile number verified with WordPress.

 #5.
 Jetpack Content Delivery Network(CDN)

-With the WordPress Jetpack Plugin, you do need another CDN service because Jetpack comes with this CDN feature.
+With the WordPress Jetpack Plugin, you do not need another CDN service because Jetpack comes with this CDN feature.